 - Which banks offer international accounts?

-- What are the pros and cons of an international bank account?
+- What are the benefits of having an international bank account?

 - What to consider before opening an international account